Java Launcher does not fail when running compact java-file with private no-arg constructor

 Summary

-Correct Java source launcher to reject programs with a private no-arg constructor.
+Correct the java source launcher to reject programs with a private no-arg constructor, when launching instance main method.

 Problem